 Rich Siegel runs Cleaversoft and is the lead developer on EarthNight.
 He's an entrepreneur and video game junkie.
 After finding success with his first business he decided to follow his real passion and start making video games.
 He founded Cleaversoft in 2008 in an apartment right outside of Philadelphia.
 In Feb.
 2012, he assembled this awesome team and began the journey that would become EarthNight.

 Paul Weinstein is hailed as one of the best chiptune artists in the world, creating music on his original Nintendo Game Boy (along with guitars, a few lo-fi synths and some other instruments).
-He is writing an original soundtrack for EarthNight that will blow your mind.
-You can hear some tracks off it at his website.
-His newest album, "Wordplay," is now available on Bandcamp and on Vinyl in amazing transparent purple and black splatter!
+He wrote an original soundtrack for EarthNight that will blow your mind — and it’s OUT NOW!
+You can check it out on Bandcamp, iTunes, Spotify and other platforms, or visit his website.
+His pre-EarthNight album "Wordplay" is also available on Bandcamp and on Vinyl in amazing transparent purple and black splatter!

 Adam Nash is a game designer, programmer, composer, writer and teacher living in Philadelphia.
 He's designed, coded, composed music, or written for more than 30 games, working with studios such as This is Pop, Starlight Runner Entertainment and Gigantic Mechanic.
-When not making games, Nash plays keys in The Space Cats and teaches at Philly-area universities.
+When not making games, Nash plays keys in Nakama and teaches at Philly-area universities.